aliyun/terraform-provider-alibabacloudstack/website/docs/r/edas_k8s_cluster.html.markdown

 The following arguments are supported:

-* `cs_cluster_id` - (Required, ForceNew) The ID of the apsarastack container service kubernetes cluster that you want to import.
+* `cs_cluster_id` - (Required, ForceNew) The ID of the alibabacloudstack container service kubernetes cluster that you want to import.
 * `namespace_id` - (Optional, ForceNew) The ID of the namespace where you want to import.
 You can call the [ListUserDefineRegion](https://www.alibabacloud.com/help/en/doc-detail/149377.htm?spm=a2c63.p38356.879954.34.331054faK2yNvC#doc-api-Edas-ListUserDefineRegion) operation to query the namespace ID.